2006–2008 Bangladesh political crisis: Corruption and murder charges

 In 2007, the caretaker government pursued graft and corruption charges against both major party leaders and some of their senior staff, trying to clean up the country, which was notorious for corruption.
 It filed charges against 160 politicians, civil servants, and businessmen, including Tareque and Arafat Rahman, two sons of the former prime minister, Khaleda Zia, who were both active in the BNP.
 Later in the year, the government filed charges of corruption against both her and Sheikh Hasina, leader of the Awami League.
 This anti-corruption effort was greeted with approval by the people, who were tired of government officials "siphoning off the country's wealth."

 In April, the media reported that the caretaker government was trying to force both major party leaders out of the country, which was needed to reform the political system.
 Supporters of Khaleda Zia were negotiating for her to go to Saudi Arabia, but that country declined.
 The CTG banned Sheikh Hasina from returning from a trip and had prohibited political activity.
 By 26 April 2007, the government had changed its position, and allowed Hasina to return and both leaders to resume political activities.
 Hasina was being charged with murder for the deaths of four opposition supporters in late 2006, allegedly due to attacks by her party members, prior to the state of emergency being imposed.

 On 12 July 2007, Sheikh Hasina, party leader of the Awami League, was arrested for graft, based on charges filed by a businessman against her for actions in 1998.

 Restoration of parliamentary democracy

 After holding power for more than a year, the CTG decided to hold local elections in some locations on 4 August 2008.
 The main parties criticised this as unconstitutional.
 General elections were held on 29 December 2008, when the Awami League and its Grand Alliance won two-thirds of the seats in parliament.
-The BNP and its four-party alliance, including Jamaat-e-Islami, comprise the major opposition.
+The BNP and its four-party alliance, including Jamaat-e-Islami, comprised the major opposition.